Conexis VMS | Blog

 Brian Kropp, Distinguished Vice President at Gartner, said in a report: “It’s critical for business leaders to understand that large-scale shifts are changing how people work and how business gets done.
 Leaders who respond effectively to these HR trends can ensure their organizations stand out from competitors.”

-The importance of a vendor management system for managing a contingent workforce
+The importance of a VMS for managing a contingent workforce

 A vendor management system, also known as a VMS or VMS software, is a crucial element for any organization looking to successfully manage their contingent workforce and optimize the ROI they see from it.